-There were no in-year policy changes to the TMSS; the details in this report update the outturn position set against the updated economic environment and budgetary changes already approved.
+There are no proposed policy changes to the TMSS; the details in this report update the position in the light of the updated economic position and budgetary changes already approved.

-Our central case is for interest rates to remain low for some time but this still has some uncertainty attached over the next few years and the implications for both investment income and borrowing cost will be closely monitored.
+Whilst our central case is interest rates will remain low for some time this still has some uncertainty attached over the next few years and the implications for both investment income and borrowing cost will be closely monitored.

-This report covers

-Treasury and it's related

-financial transactions.
-A

-Capital Strategy is
+This report covers Treasury and it's related financial transactions.
+A Capital Strategy is reported separately covering non-treasury related investments

-reported separately

-covering non-treasury

-related investments